COVID-19 Update: Read messageHide message »

 In other words, for companies as big as this grocer, voluntary refrigerant upgrades are part of risk management.
 In addition to large corporations, businesses of all sizes are budgeting for or actively undertaking HFC elimination, to guard against the possibility that states could mandate the change or that the U.S. federal administration could rejoin HFC phase-down efforts.

 Anytime a business needs to buy new equipment, they logically view that purchase as an expense.
 At Efficiency Vermont, we view it as an opportunity for them to cut overhead for the lifetime of their new equipment by making that buy an energy efficient one.
 That’s why we take a statewide approach to ensuring that top-quality equipment is locally available, affordable, and serviceable.
 Through Efficiency Vermont’s statewide Efficiency Excellence Network of skilled service providers, we deliver the training and education needed to design, install and service efficient systems.
 We also work closely with manufacturers, distributors, suppliers, and retailers to make sure that quality energy-saving equipment is in Vermont at the lowest possible cost to consumers.
 As importantly, we inform our customers throughout the state about new options that align with their needs.

-Learn more about Efficiency Vermont’s partnerships with the businesses that supply Vermont companies and households with efficient goods and services.
-Get the facts on the Natural Refrigerants Workshop: Mapping the Future, at the DoubleTree by Hilton Hotel in South Burlington on October 3rd.
+Get the facts on the Natural Refrigerants Workshop: Mapping the Future, at the DoubleTree by Hilton Hotel in South Burlington on October 3, 2018.

 3 easy ways to save money at your business